swing-research/kedm/icassp2019/README.md

 # KEDM

-This repository provides the source codes to reproduce the results provided in "On the move: Localization with Kinetic Euclidean Distance Matrices" paper, submitted to ICASSP2019.
+This repository provides the source codes to reproduce the results presented in "On the move: Localization with Kinetic Euclidean Distance Matrices" paper, submitted to ICASSP2019.

 ## Summary
-We regenerate the following simulations:
+This code regenerates the following simulations:
-- Illustration of KEDM ambiguities: ```kedm_ambiguity.py```
+- Illustration of KEDM ambiguities
-- Noisy measurement experiment: ```sketch_experiment.py```
+- Noisy measurement experiment
-- Missing distance measurements experiment:```sparsity_experiment.py```
+- Missing distance measurements experiment

 ## Requirements
 This python code has been proved to work with the following installed.